Baptist Hicks, 1st Viscount Campden: Estates and philanthropy

-Hicks' commercial success enabled him to acquire country estates.
+Hicks's commercial success enabled him to acquire country estates.
 He purchased the manor of Campden soon after 1608 and built a large manor house there near the church, around 1612.
 The property included gardens, a very early example of a garden canal, water gardens and terraces.
 The house was burned down by Royalists in the Civil War.

-He purchased the manor of Exton, Rutland in 1614, where members of the Hicks and Campden family are buried in the parish church.
+He purchased the manor of Exton, Rutland, in 1614, where members of the Hicks and Campden family are buried in the parish church.
 In 1620, he purchased the manor of Hampstead.

 He founded and endowed an almshouse in 1612 for 12 pensioners in Chipping Campden; the Grade I listed Almshouses on Church Street still remains in use for that purpose.
 In 1627, he built a market hall at the centre of Chipping Campden as a shelter for the vendors; the Grade I listed building is still in use.

 Hicks also built a large mansion in Kensington; and paid for a new sessions house for the Middlesex magistrates in Clerkenwell, which was named Hicks Hall in his honour.

-He performed many other charitable acts, in his life, giving £100,000 for charity.
+He performed many other charitable acts, giving £100,000 for charity.